 Examples would be, finding and scaling new channels for acquisition, or finding ways to improve the overall marketing funnel to increase conversions.

 Sometimes people hit walls in their life and end up stuck in a job or career path they don’t want to be in.
-A career coaching consultant can help people identify their skills and what type of job they’d flourish in.
+A career coaching consultant can help people identify their skills and passions, and what type of career they’d flourish in.

 Experience needed: Personal development consultants work closely with their clients and help them develop strategies and techniques to improve aspects of their personal lives.
 This role relies heavily on relevant experience and a solid framework of discovery and growth for each client.

 A PR consultant can help extend the reach of a company’s presence and improve the public’s view of a company.
 They help shape what people think about a business’s products or services, employees, or ownership.

 PR consultants are usually tasked with writing and pitching press releases, building campaigns, working with media and influencer partners, conducting or setting up interviews, etc.